-For all other proposals, the affirmative vote of a majority of the votes cast at the annual meeting is required for the approval or ratification, as the case may be, of the proposal.
+The affirmative vote of a majority of the votes cast at the annual meeting is required for the ratification of our appointment of HORNE LLP as our independent registered public accountants for 2013.

 How will the proxy be voted, and how are votes counted?